Water and Sewer

-The Board’s water filtration plant is a Grade IV surface water plant that utilizes the Coosa River as its source.
-The plant has a daily production capacity of 26 million gallons, with an average daily usage of 13 million gallons and a peak daily use of 18 million gallons.
-This leaves an excess, or freeboard, of 8 to 13 million gallons per day available for future industrial use.
+The Board’s water filtration facility is a Grade IV surface water treatment plant, with a Magnetic Ion Exchange pre-treatment plant, utilizing the Coosa River as its source.
+It has a daily production capacity of 24 million gallons, with an average daily usage of 12 million gallons and a peak daily use of 18 million gallons.

 Water is pumped from the plant to a distribution system that is comprised of more than 400 miles of mains ranging in size from 2” to 36”.
 Average system pressures are in the 80-pound range.
 The system has 17 reservoirs with a total storage capacity of 17.2 million gallons.

-The Board also provides wholesale water to Rainbow City, Southside, Reece City, Highland, Tillison Bend, Whorton Bend, Northeast Etowah County and West Etowah County.
+The Board also provides wholesale water to the Rainbow City, Southside, Reece City, Highland, Tillison Bend, Whorton Bend, Northeast Etowah County and West Etowah County water systems.

 Attalla, Glencoe and Hokes Bluff operate their own water treatment facilities utilizing ground water as a source.